medialab/minet/cookbook/scraping_dsl.md

 So, to recap, here is what `item` can be:

 1. `text` to extract the selected node's text (this is the same as not declaring an `item`)
+2. `display_text`: to extract the selected node's text while attempting to render its whitespaces the same way a browser would.
-2. `html` or `inner_html` to extract the selected node's inner html
+3. `html` or `inner_html` to extract the selected node's inner html
-3. `outer_html` to extract the selected node's outer html
+4. `outer_html` to extract the selected node's outer html
-4. the name of any of the selected node's attributes
+5. the name of any of the selected node's attributes

 ## Declaring multiple fields to extract